Skip to main content

 We believe in being honest about limitations.
 A fractional CTO is probably not right if:

-• You need someone writing production code 40 hours a week.
-That is a senior developer, not a CTO.
+• You need someone whose primary responsibility is day-to-day production coding.
+That is a senior developer or technical lead, not a fractional executive role.

 • You already have a strong technical team that just needs project management.
 That is a VP of Engineering or an Engineering Manager.